SyncWithRaj/backend_project/Readme.md

 ## 📌 Credits
 The credit goes to [Hitesh Choudhary](https://github.com/hiteshchoudhary) who teach this project on youtube and gave assignments to do.

-I’ve rename it as TwitTube and completed all Todos Assignments given by Hitesh sir.
+I’ve rename it as TweetTube and completed all Todos Assignments given by Hitesh sir.